veltzer/demos-devops-terraform/exercises/intermediate/08/exercise.md

 "aws_invalid_resource_type".
 ```

 Next, let's just revisit `terraform validate`.
-It's another root subcommand of the Terraform CLI and gives us the ability to validate our code in isolation from other commands.
+It's another root sub-command of the Terraform CLI and gives us the ability to validate our code in isolation from other commands.
 We talked about `terraform init` being able to do some syntax checking. `terraform validate` goes one step further to make sure that things like our resource definitions are valid:

 ```bash
 $ terraform validate